|Last Update: 13 June 2018|

 Project ideas can be conceived for the development of software aimed at solving puzzles.
 There is a great variety of puzzles and many are computationally difficult to solve.
 In some cases, well-known algorithms exist and hence projects could be about applying software engineering to develop interfaces, mobile apps, web applications, collaborative playing tools, etc. In other cases, identifying some computational intelligence approach to solve the puzzle could be a good project.
 There is scope for many ideas in this topic depending on the particular interests of the student.
 The solution of some puzzles through computational intelligence algorithms can give an insight into a variety of real-world applications of these techniques.

-Search and Optimisation Through the Raspberry Pi Computer
+Search and Optimisation Through Mobile or Cloud Computing

-the suitability of developing this kind of algorithms for the Raspberry Pi computer.
-Projects could be
+is to evaluate the suitability of developing this kind of algorithms for other computing platforms such as

 Benchmarks and Visualisation Tools for Selected Combinatorial Optimisation Problems